Timthreetwelve/WUView/README.md

 # WUView
-Repository for the Windows Update Viewer project
+This is the repository for the Windows Update Viewer project

 Introduction
 ============